pschiffmann/react-rfcs/text/0000-use-for-each.md

 }
 ```

+_Listing 4-2: Explaining useForEach in terms of a simple "for ... of" loop._

-The second code listing (with the `for ... of` loop) is not valid React code, because it violates the [Rules of Hooks](https://react.dev/reference/rules/rules-of-hooks).
+Code listing 4-2 is not valid React code, because it violates the [Rules of Hooks](https://react.dev/reference/rules/rules-of-hooks).
-The first code listing (with the `useForEach` Hook) is valid React code, follows the Rules of Hooks, and achieves the same goal.
+Code listing 4-1 is valid React code, follows the Rules of Hooks, and results in the same runtime behaviour.

 ### Associating state with keys